Athletics at the 2016 Summer Olympics – Men's high jump

-The men's high jump competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil was held at the Olympic Stadium between 14–16 August.
+The men's high jump competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil was held at the Olympic Stadium between 14 and 16 August.
 Forty-four athletes from 28 nations competed.
 The event was won by Derek Drouin of Canada, the nation's first victory in the men's high jump since 1932 (and second overall).
 Drouin was the ninth man to win multiple medals in the high jump, after his 2012 silver.
 Mutaz Essa Barshim, who had tied Drouin for silver in 2012, was the tenth multiple medalist in the event.
 Barshim's silver was Qatar's fifth Olympic medal in any event, and the first better than bronze.
 Bohdan Bondarenko took bronze, Ukraine's first medal in the men's high jump.

 Background

 This was the 28th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-The returning finalists from the 2012 Games were gold medalist Erik Kynard of the United States, all three silver medalists (Derek Drouin of Canada, Robert Grabarz of Great Britain, and Mutaz Essa Barshim of Qatar), sixth place finisher Bohdan Bondarenko of Ukraine, seven-place finisher Michael Mason of Canada, eight-place finisher Andriy Protsenko of Ukraine, and twelve-place finisher Kyriakos Ioannou of Cyprus.
+The returning finalists from the 2012 Games were gold medalist Erik Kynard of the United States, all three silver medalists (Derek Drouin of Canada, Robert Grabarz of Great Britain, and Mutaz Essa Barshim of Qatar), sixth-place finisher Bohdan Bondarenko of Ukraine, seven-place finisher Michael Mason of Canada, eight-place finisher Andriy Protsenko of Ukraine, and twelve-place finisher Kyriakos Ioannou of Cyprus.

 The 2012 Olympic champion Ivan Ukhov was absent as a result of the Russian team's ban for doping (he would later be stripped of the 2012 gold medal).
 Another major absence, due to injury, was Italy's Gianmarco Tamberi who ranked second in the world and had won the 2016 World Indoor Championships.
 The top ranked athlete with 2.40 metres was Qatar's Barshim, who won the 2012 Olympic bronze medal and had previously jumped 2.43 metres in competition in 2014, the second-highest clearance in history.
 Drouin, who shared the 2012 bronze with Barshim, was ranked third in the world in 2016 and was the winner at the 2015 World Championships.
 The 2015 silver and bronze medalists Bondarenko and Zhang Guowei, American Olympic medalist Kynard, and 31-year-old Donald Thomas of the Bahamas (ranked fourth), also qualified for the event.
 All those athletes, save for Zhang, advanced to the final.

 San Marino made its debut in the event.
 The United States made its 27th appearance, most of any nation, having missed only the boycotted 1980 Games.